-Come and see our two giant gourami - Gladys and Gerry.
+Come and see our giant gourami Gerry.

 In colour, giant gouramis are a pale to golden yellow, with silvery, pale blue stripes running vertically along its body.
 Like all other gouramis, this fish can breathe air using a special 'labyrinth organ' which acts like a lung, enabling them to survive in oxygen-depleted waters.
 Giant gouramis can grow to 50 cm length.